ppbrown/fluxcd-public-demo/README.md

 Flux allows use of "direct" kustomization definitions of apps, or use of Helm charts (or even both, but we dont need to go into that here)

-This choice may be driven by more than just "Do I like/dislike Helm charts?"
+The choice of which style to use may be driven by more than just "Do I like/dislike Helm charts?"
 Base Flux does not give you much in the way of hand-holding.
 It does not give you deep diagnostics on components that have been deployed (You are expected to use `kubectl`) However, if you have deployed helm under flux, you can then use things like